AntonGagin/GSAS_USE/README.md

 output: pdf_document
 ---

+**Please open README.pdf to see the formulas**

 This is an extension to the  *[GSAS-II](https://subversion.xor.aps.anl.gov/trac/pyGSAS)* Rietveld package *GSAS_USE* (Bayesian Statistics Approach to Accounting for <b>U</b>nknown <b>S</b>ystematic <b>E</b>rrors), written and maintained by Anton Gagin (<anton.gagin@nist.gov>, <av.gagin@gmail.com>.)

 *GSAS_USE* addresses the effects of systematic errors in Rietveld refinements.
 The errors are categorized into multiplicative, additive, and peak-shape types.
 Corrections for these errors are incorporated into  using a Bayesian statistics approach, with the corrections themselves treated as nuisance parameters and marginalized out of the analysis.
 Structural parameters refined using the proposed method represent probability-weighted averages over all possible error corrections.
 See [Gagin, A. & Levin, I. (2015). *Accounting for Unknown Systematic Errors in Rietveld Refinements: A Bayesian Statistics Approach.* *J. Appl.
-Cryst*. **xx**, xxx-xxx](http://journals.iucr.org/j/) (in progress) for details.
+Cryst*. **48**, 1201-1211](http://journals.iucr.org/j/issues/2015/04/00/po5042/stdsup.html) for details.

-The current version has been tested with *GSAS-II* version 0.2.0, revision 1852.
+The current version has been tested with *GSAS-II* version 0.2.0, revision 1884.
 For details of the *GSAS-II* package, see [Toby, B. H. & Von Dreele, R. B. (2013). *J. Appl.
 Cryst*. **46**, 544-549](http://onlinelibrary.wiley.com/doi/10.1107/S0021889813003531/abstract), or visit their [website](https://subversion.xor.aps.anl.gov/trac/pyGSAS).

 ***